hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 * `-remove` - Remove the given key from the cluster.
 This operation may only be performed on keys which are not currently the primary key.

+* `-token=""` - ACL token to use during requests.
+Defaults to that of the agent.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact "127.0.0.1:8400" which is the default RPC address of a Consul agent.